15 types of volunteer work and how to choose the right one

 You help others

-Especially if you volunteer for a cause you care for and are passionate about, this will add extreme value to your life and you use your skills for good.
+Especially if you volunteer for a cause you care for and are passionate about, this will add extreme value to your life and allow you to use your skills for good.

 Volunteering is for everyone